AdobeDocs/analytics.en/help/implement/vars/config-vars/trackinlinestats.md

 >[!NOTE]
 >
->This checkbox is different than the [!UICONTROL Use Activity Map] checkbox, which is under the [!UICONTROL Library management] accordion.
+>This checkbox is different from the [!UICONTROL Use Activity Map] checkbox, which is under the [!UICONTROL Library management] accordion.

 ## s.trackInlineStats in AppMeasurement and the Analytics extension custom code editor